JadenGeller/Tart/PROGRESS.md

 ## Week 3

 I faced some issues with my binding framework due to langauge limitations.
 I tried to port it to Haskell becuase I thought Swift might be too limiting, but I faced other difficulties in the process.
+I ended up using the [unbound](https://hackage.haskell.org/package/unbound) library which, though magical, is very good.
+I implemented a type cheker and small-step evaluator for STLC.

+## Week 4

+I updated the STLC interpreter to use a mutually recursive check-infer design.
+It turns out though that most implementations of bidirectional type systems use a single function.
+It doesn't seem like it really matters at all much.
+I implemented a dependently typed lambda calculus type checker and interpreter.
+I implemented beta equality so that computational equality should work.
+I implemented an indexing method that's used to report better errors.
+I implemented a pretty printer, but decided to not implement a parser at this time.